container-storage-interface/spec/spec.md

 #### `Probe`

 A Plugin MUST implement this RPC call.
-The primary utility of the Probe RPC is to verify that the plugin is in a healthy state.
+The primary utility of the Probe RPC is to verify that the plugin is in a healthy and ready state.
 If an unhealthy state is reported, via a non-success response, a CO MAY take action with the intent to bring the plugin to a healthy state.
 Such actions MAY include, but SHALL NOT be limited to, the following: